 How Will I Obtain Information?

 Federal crime victims have a number of rights during their participation in the criminal justice system.
 If you ask to be kept informed about the status the case, you may either receive periodic updates, or you may contact the case agent or agency's Victim/Witness Coordinator (Coordinator) on an ongoing basis.
-These names are listed at the end of this brochure.

 It Is Very Important to Report Any Address Changes During an Investigation and/or Prosecution.